California Divorce Laws

 Alteration of name

-If a party has not requested for restoration of name in the initial petition, but makes a request for the same during court proceedings, then the Court passes order to restore the former name or birth name of that party.
+If a party has not requested for restoration of name in the initial petition, but makes a request for the same during court proceedings, then the Court passes an order to restore the former name or birth name of that party.
 However, this can happen only in case of proceedings of annulment or dissolution of marriage.
 In case of legal separation of the partners, this restoration is not practicable.

 Alimony